Edem2326/CIPHR-FISH/README.md

 6. The output table (predictors and 10 unique classes) is exported and saved into a separate output folder in the directory as a .csv file.

-#### Model generation
+#### B. Model generation
 9. Upload the training dataset (reference) into your workspace.
-10. Download Classification learner from the Machine Learning and Deep Learning Toolkit for MATLAB App.
+10. In the app menu, select classification learner app.
 11. Upload the training dataset into the classification learner app.
 12. Train your SVM model generated from your reference dataset.
 Used the Bayesian Optimization over 30 iterations with 5 cross validation or use this classifier.
 You can perform this manually or us can employ this code: